brown-csci0200/pyret-ag-source/README.md

 # Gradescope Pyret Autograding

-The `result-processing` project handles converting from pyret's output to the format gradescope expects.
+To prepare the autograder for use with Gradescope:

+1. Create/find the respective assignment branch in the [`pyret-assignments` repository](https://github.com/brown-cs111/pyret-assignments).
-To prepare the autograder on gradescope, place wheats, chaffs, tests, and stencil files in their respective directories, and zip the contents of the respective assignment branch in the `pyret-assignments` repo.
+2. Place wheats, chaffs, tests, and stencil files in their respective directories.
+3. Update `points.json` to match the wheats, chaffs, and tests.
+4. Zip the contents of the branch and upload to Gradescope.